-The input selection includes analog port pins and internal references.
+The input selection includes analog port pins, DAC output, and internal references.
 The analog comparator output state can also be output on a pin for use by external devices.

 The AC has one positive input and one negative input.
-The positive input source is one of a selection of one analog input pin.
-The negative input is chosen either from analog input pins or from internal inputs, such as an internal voltage reference.
+The positive input source is one of a selection of two analog input pins.
+The negative inputs are chosen either from analog input pins or from internal inputs, such as an internal voltage reference.